acornamr/acornamr.github.io/docs/dashboard-access.md

 ## Standalone App

 *(Windows OS only)*
-A standalone version of the app can be downloaded from [this repository' releases section](https://github.com/acornamr/acorn-dashboard/releases).
+A standalone version of the app can be downloaded and installed by following detailed instruction provided here: https://acornamr.net/docs/Updated_ACORN_app_installation_V1.1.pdf.

 ## Web App